Here's a rule frequently misunderstood by recreational golfers.

 Everyone knows that the player who is "away" or "out" plays first.
 But when it comes to putting greens, many recreational players get the rule wrong.
-They believe that someone off the green always plays before someone who is on the green.
+They believe that someone whose ball is off the green always plays before others whose balls are on the green.
 And that's incorrect.

 If your partner is short of the green, 30 feet from the cup, but you're on the green, 40 feet from the cup, you play first.